Bontoc people

-The Bontoc (or Bontok) ethnolinguistic group can be found in the central and eastern portions of Mountain Province, in the Philippines.
+The Bontoc (or Bontok) ethnolinguistic group can be found in the central and eastern portions of Mountain Province, on the island of Luzon in the Philippines.
 Although some Bontocs of Natonin and Paracelis identify themselves as Balangaos, Gaddangs or Kalingas, the term "Bontoc" is used by linguists and anthropologists to distinguish speakers of the Bontoc language from neighboring ethnolinguistic groups.
 They formerly practiced head-hunting and had distinctive body tattoos.

 Geography

 The Bontoc live in a mountainous territory, particularly close to the Chico River and its tributaries.
 Mineral resources (gold, copper, limestone, gypsum) can be found in the mountain areas.
 Gold, in particular, has been traditionally extracted from the Bontoc municipality.
 The Chico River provides sand, gravel, and white clay, while the forests of Barlig and Sadanga within the area have rattan, bamboo and pine trees.
 They are the second largest group in the Mountain Province.